Suwayomi/Equinox/README.md

 ## Adolla

-Note: while this is made by the same person who made Adolla, this is not a successor.
-It's simply a different client.
+Note: while this is made by the same person who made [Adolla](https://github.com/adollaapp/adolla), this is not a successor.
+It's simply an alternative interface (WebUI) for Tachidesk.